 The rankings started dropping, and he would put the blame on the changing algorithms, how SEO is tougher now, how the clients need to upgrade the package; and all sorts of ideas whirled around the landscape.
 And guess what!
 The clients who have worked with Jeremy believe him.
 Just like that!

-It’s difficult to cut ties with your favourite Jeremy and go shopping again!
+It’s difficult to cut ties with your favorite Jeremy and go shopping again!
 But if you see the following signs on your website, you must accept that it’s time to move on.

 How To Know If Your SEO Agency Isn’t Doing Its Job?